tmpfs/tmpfs.org/blog/site/posts/rust-async-fsm.md

 {{import "header"}}

+This article assumes you are familiar with [Rust][] and async programming using futures; if you landed here I imagine you know what a [state machine][] is &ndash; so we won't discuss the benefits or use cases for state machines.
+The article outlines a FSM with flexible runtime requirements and is concerned with how to implement the design pattern using [Rust][].

+See [this repository][source code] for the source code that accompanies this article; if you want to dive straight in see [main.rs][].

+## Introduction

 I recently needed to model a Finite State Machine (FSM) in Rust so took a look around at how other people were writing the state machine pattern and came across [hoverbear's article][article] which was useful as I also thought that `enum` would be the right type to model a state machine but quickly realized it was not a good fit.

-See [this repository][source code] for the source code that accompanies this article; if you want to dive straight in see [main.rs][].

 The approach in the [article][] implementing `From` is elegant and gives good compile-time guarantees on which states may transition to other states but was not suitable for my requirements.
 I needed a more flexible implementation that could operate easily on sub sets of a list of states, skip states based on conditions and it needed to be `async` and use idiomatic error handling using the `Result` type and the `?` operator.

+## Components

 The approach I took involves these components: